GlobalClimateForum/DIVACoast.jl/docs/src/index.md

 </font>

-## Gridded exposure
+## Two-dimensional gridded exposure
-Many flood risk assessments represent coastal exposure on a two-dimensional grid, which contains, for each grid cell, information on hydrologically connected elevation and
+Currently, `DIVACoast.jl` only provides limited support for representing coastal exposure on a two-dimensional (2D) grid, but this will be added in future releases.
+In the current release, the main purpose of representing two-dimensional exposure data is to convert these to hypsometric profiles.

 ### SparseGeoArray (SGA)

-In `DIVACoast.jl` gridded exposure is represented as `SparseGeoArray` (SGA).
+In `DIVACoast.jl` 2D gridded exposure is represented as `SparseGeoArray` (SGA).

 ```@docs
 Main.DIVACoast.SparseGeoArray
 ```

-### Spatial Operations
+### Spatial Operations on SparseGeoArray
 A number of standard functions are provided for handling gridded exposure data.

 <!-- Can we group the documentation of these functions into meaningful subheading -->